 - Prepare the ingredients (1), then start boiling the pasta in salted water for the time indicated on the box.

-- Lightly beat the eggs with the Parmigiano, 2 teaspoons of cold water, and salt (2).
+- Lightly beat the eggs with the Parmigiano (2).

 - Roast the garlic in the butter at low heat for 5 minutes (3), then discard the garlic.

-- When the pasta is ready, drain it quickly then toss it back in its pot, still warm, along with the melted butter.
+- When the pasta is "al dente," drain it quickly then toss it back in the pot along with the garlic-flavored butter.
+Turn on the heat at low.
 Stir gently.

 - Add the beaten eggs and cheese, then continue to stir, scraping the bottom of the pan, until the eggs start to firm up (4).
-It's important to keep the eggs partly runny, as they will continue to cook in the plates.
+It's important to keep the eggs partly runny, as they will continue to cook in the bowls after being served.